jhc13/country-classifier/README.md

 # Country Classifier

-A convolutional neural network (CNN) model for determining the country a photo was taken in.
+A convolutional neural network (CNN) model that determines the country a photo was taken in.

 ## Usage